 - Tap on your Apple ID name located at the top of the settings interface.

-- Scroll down to the bottom of the interface and enable the 'Automatic Verification' option.
+- Scroll to the bottom of the interface and enable the 'Automatic Verification' option.

-Steps to enable Automatic Verification feature of Apple ID
+Steps to activate the Automatic Verification feature for Apple ID

-Why do I still see CAPTCHA authentication request sometimes?
+Why do you sometimes still see CAPTCHA verification requests?

-It's important to note that not all apps, websites, or CAPTCHA providers participate in Apple's 'Automatic Verification' for iOS, iPadOS, and macOS, so if you're still seeing them with the feature turned on, you'll still need to answer the challenge manually.
+It's important to note that not all CAPTCHA apps, websites, or providers participate in Apple's 'Automatic Verification' for iOS, iPadOS, and macOS.
+Therefore, if you still see them even with the feature enabled, you may still need to answer the challenge manually.

 Source link